Mohamed-elkomy/Robot-AI/README.md

 [Mohamed Magdy Mohamed Elkomy]

 License
-This code is provided under the [MIT License] license.
+This code is provided under the [GNU GENERAL PUBLIC LICENSE] license.
 See the LICENSE file for details.

 Feel free to customize this README file with additional information and licensing details as needed.